orbitdb/field-manual/01_Tutorial/03_Structuring_Data.md

 ### Dealing with fixture data

-Fresh users to the app will need a strong onboarding experience, and you'll enable that for them now by giving people some data to start with, and you'll want this process to work offline.
+Fresh users to the app will need a strong onboarding experience, and you will enable that for them now by giving people some data to start with, and you will want this process to work offline.

 First, create the `loadFixtureData` function inside the `NewPiecePlease` class: